-Both dyes and pigments are fundamentally different from each other, but their main purpose is to provide colors to colorless products to enhance their visual appearance.
-The dyes and pigments industry is huge creating a positive impact on society with lots of colors, shades, or hues.
+Both dyes and pigments are fundamentally different, but their main purpose is to provide colors to colorless products to enhance their visual appearance.
+The dyes and pigments industry is vast and positively impacts society with many colors, shades, and hues.
 This article will walk you through the core fundamentals of dyes and pigments.

-Dyes and pigments are also capable of dissolving, forming solutions and chemically bonding with parts in addition to destroying crystal structures temporarily.
-The primary use of organic dyes is to provide color and are typically applied to enhance visual appearance, identification, branding, and more.
+Dyes and pigments can also dissolve, form solutions, and chemically bond with parts, in addition to temporarily destroying crystal structures.
+The primary use of organic dyes is to provide color, and they are typically applied to enhance visual appearance, identification, branding, and more.

 Dye compounds begin to function once they are dissolved in aqueous solutions.
 Dyestuff is another name for colored dyes.
 They have a variety of applications and are known as dyestuff.